The Psychology of Peter

 Meditation of the events:

-Now lets take a time to meditate in the nature of the events that I just mentioned.
+Now, let's take a time to meditate on the nature of the events that I just mentioned.
 What do we see?
 A man of great integrity?
 A man of high standards?
 A man without error?
 A man of congruence?
 A man without fear?.
-None of above is true for Peter, at least not in an absolute way.
-Peter showed not only fear, but also avoidance, incongruence and denial.
+None of the above is true for Peter, at least not in an absolute way.
+Peter showed not only fear but also avoidance, incongruence, and denial.

-I had mentioned earlier in this article that recent events made me think on the psychology of Peter.
-And I realized that just as he, I have been a coward more than once, and that as him, I have betrayed my own principles and have stopped the work of Jesus in my life.
+I had mentioned earlier in this article that recent events made me think about the psychology of Peter.
+And I realized that just as he, I have been a coward more than once, and that like him, I have betrayed my own principles and have stopped the work of Jesus in my life.
 I have been “Satan” and “little of faith”.
-As Peter, I have had my moments of denial, cowardice, incongruence and lack of integrity.
+Like Peter, I have had my moments of denial, cowardice, incongruence, and lack of integrity.

 Having said all this, it is important to keep in mind that the story of Peter is not only about weakness in his character, but it is also a story of trial and error, a story of constant opportunity to leave his old self and become a new man.
 It is the story of the most profound teaching and symbol of Christianity: the death and resurrection.